This is a gear review of the most comfortable bike seats for bike touring and bikepacking 2025.

 Finding the right touring bike saddle is personal and differs for each rider, therefore there is a vast amount of saddles to choose from.

-I’ve done all the work for you, and in this article, you will discover the best cycling saddles that you can find in 2024.
+I’ve done all the work for you, and in this article, you will discover the best cycling saddles for 2025.

 How We Tested